onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 the highest form of nationalism is seeking the best ways to integrate and cooperate with others - to be part of a larger whole
-    if you care about your nation you should ultimately care about the world
+    if you care about your nation you should ultimately care about the world but also to enforce accountability within your nation - integration with others doesn't mean open borders where anything goes - it's about rules and accountability and trust (and boundries?)

 everyone is preoccupied with their corner of reality and almost nobody sees or understands the big picture